vyctorbrzezowski/vyctorbrzezowski/README.md

 ## beyond the screen

 - I grew up by the beach 🌊.
-Now I live in Brasília, Brazil's capital, famously far from the ocean, and there isn't a day I don't miss surfing 🏄
+Now I live in Brasília, Brazil's capital, far from the ocean, and there isn't a day I don't miss surfing 🏄
 - Fun fact: Brasília was intentionally designed in the shape of an airplane.
 [See it from space 🛰️](https://i.imgur.com/fLRE1Ku.png)
 - Obsessed with mountains & hiking, old custom bikes, and classic movies
 - I have two cats and a Dalmatian